PavanRangani/docs/docs/prd/investments-views/capital-calls-and-distributions.md

 **Why doesn't the `Investor` filter show default disabled?**
 - Sue wants to show only those families, Investor, and Fund which has activity.
 Due to implementing this requirement, we have not added a dependency on filter criteria.
 That's why the Investor filter is not shown disabled.

+**Why excel have its own sorting order instead of UI sorting?**
+- Because the user can manually sort for each column from Excel.
+That's why we don't show the sorting done by the user on the UI in Excel.